Developmental Patterning of Cell Division

 Our Model System

-We primarily use Caenorhabditis elegans as a model system to analyze cell division control; they have invariant cell division orientation and timing among individuals, thereby allowing us to perform single-cell level quantitative analysis of cell division dynamics.
-As core cell division machineries are well-conserved among animals, our research should uncover the fundamental mechanisms that pattern animal cell division.
+We primarily use Caenorhabditis elegans as a model system to analyze cell division control.
+This organism exhibits invariant cell division orientation and timing among individuals, allowing us to perform single-cell level quantitative analysis of cell division dynamics.
+Since core cell division machinery is well-conserved among animals, our research aims to uncover fundamental mechanisms that govern animal cell division patterning.